 A step-by-step guide to using GarageBand for podcasting is beyond the scope of this article.
 But here’s basically how I approached it.
 In a new GarageBand project, I’d add tracks for each of my audio files and drag them in.

 Lining up vocal tracks so they’re in sync—in other words, so that when you hear one person ask a question, you then hear the other person give the answer—can be tricky.
 If you’re recording a conversation using built-in recording software on your VOIP app or service of choice, they’ll probably line up perfectly.
-But if you’re asking everyone in your recording session to record their own end—my preferred method, because it ensures the highest quality recording and avoids Skype dropouts—you’ll need to find a way to sync them all together.
+But if you’re asking everyone in your recording session to record their own end—my preferred method, because it ensures the highest quality recording and avoids dropouts—you’ll need to find a way to sync them all together.

-Here’s my approach to syncing: I use Call Recorder to record my podcast sessions, and split the resulting Call Recorder file into two tracks using the Split Movie Tracks utility that’s included with Call Recorder.
-Track 1 is my voice, and I drag it into my multi-track editor.
-Track 2 contains the voices of everyone else who was on the call with me, mashed into a single track.
-I drag this file into a second track on my editing app.
-Since both tracks were recorded simultaneously on my Mac by Call Recorder, they’re in perfect sync—-so I drag them both to the left, to the very start of my timeline, thereby making sure they’re aligned.
+Here’s my approach to syncing: I drag my voice track and the track containing the audio of the entire conversation into my multi-track editor.
+Since I generally record both tracks simultaneously on my Mac using Audio Hijack, they’re in perfect sync—-so I drag them both to the left, to the very start of my timeline, thereby making sure they’re aligned.

 If you don’t want to use the multi-ender approach to podcast editing, you’re done—you’ve got your own voice on one track and everyone else on the other track.
 I have definitely produced lots of podcasts using this method, and it works fine.
 A remote recording will never sound as good as a local one, but if your connection is stable, it’s fine.

 Second, having separate tracks means you can edit the contents of one track without affecting the contents of the other track.
 It’s like having layers in Photoshop.
-Let’s take the example of the TV Talk Machine podcast.
-Tim Goodman answers one of my questions, and it sounds like he’s done answering—so I start to jump in to ask another question.
-But it turns out he was just pausing to think, and then continues answering for another minute.
-These sorts of interruptions and false starts happen all the time in normal conversation, but way more often when you can’t see the other person, like on a Skype call.
+Let’s say my co-host answers one of my questions, and it sounds like they’re done answering—so I start to jump in to ask another question.
+But it turns out they was just pausing to think, and then continues answering for another minute.
+These sorts of interruptions and false starts happen all the time in normal conversation, but way more often when you can’t see the other person, like on a voice-only internet call.

-In any event, since my voice is on a separate track from Tim’s, I can remove my false start without affecting anything he says.
+In any event, since my voice is on a separate track, I can remove my false start without affecting anything my co-host says.
 In GarageBand, you’d move the play head to just before the false start, select the track containing my voice, and type Command-T (Edit: Split Regions at Playhead).
 Then move the play head to just after my false start, select the track, and type Command-T again.
 This creates an isolated region of my track that contains my false start, which I can click on to select and then delete by pressing the Delete key.

 That’s a tiny example, but this approach is the most fundamental thing to understand about editing a multi-track podcast: Once everyone’s on their own track, you can individually adjust everything about each track, including both effects and content.